benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

         -   StartButtonBalloonTip: (0 or 1) Disable Start Menu mouse
             hover tips.
-        -   InternetOpenWith: (0 or 1) Allows the disabling of the web service dialog when a file of an unknown type is opened - opening with Open With dialog instead.
+        -   InternetOpenWith: (0 or 1) Allows the disabling of the web service dialogue when a file of an unknown type is opened - opening with Open With dialog instead.
 SK/UK
-        -   PersistBrowsers: (0 or 1) With this enabled Windows will reopen and directories that were open when shutting down. - A little like sesion saving with X Window but for directory listings only.
+        -   PersistBrowsers: (0 or 1) With this enabled Windows will reopen and directories that were open when shutting down. - A little like session saving for directory listings only.
         -   ThumbnailSize: (height in pixels) This settings specifies the size of the thumbnails in the thumbnail view - this is useful if you have a large screen resolution and your